Whitton, London: Geography

 Whitton is located between the two district centres of Hounslow to the north, and Twickenham town centre to the east and is for the most part suburban housing.
 The land is between 60 and 70 feet above sea level and is noticeable flat and fertile and was once home to extensive market gardens until the turn of the twentieth century.
 The soil is mainly Taplow gravel with some patches of brick clay.

 The borough's main arterial road, the A316, running between Chiswick and the M3 motorway was built in the 1930s.
 Over time areas south of the A316 have been transferred to Twickenham apart from the Rosecroft Estate (which can only be accessed via the A316 thus cutting off Whitton from the rest of Twickenham and helping to develop the separate community identity in Whitton.

 Whitton residents have a Twickenham (TW2), Whitton, Hounslow (TW3 & TW4) or Isleworth (TW7) post town and postcode.
 Residents who live in Whitton but on the border of Whitton and Hounslow have a Whitton, Hounslow (TW3 & TW4) post town and postcode.
 Prior to 2015, these residents who were on the border only had a post town of Hounslow despite living in Whitton.
-However, Vince Cable, the Twickenham MP when to Parliament and requested Royal Mail to create Whitton as a post town.
+However, when he was MP for Twickenham, Vince Cable asked Royal Mail to create Whitton as a post town.
 In 2015, Royal Mail created Whitton as a unique postal district where now residents of Whitton who live on the border of Whitton and Hounslow can put Whitton in their address.
+People still do get Hounslow postcodes, and Hounslow postcodes still work, which has been unchanged in roads such as Curtis Road and Mill Lane that border Hounslow.